Andro-Source/StudyFetch/README.md

     - Click the **Load unpacked** button in the top-left.
     - Select the folder where you unzipped the extension files.
 5.  **Pin for Access:**
-    - Click the "Puzzle" icon in your Chrome toolbar and pin **Lecture Downloader** for easy access.
+    - Click the "Puzzle" icon in your Chrome toolbar and pin **LectureFetch** for easy access.

 ---